Biggest injury questions for all 32 teams in Week 11

 Atlanta Falcons

-Deion Jones' status is still a mystery, although the Pro Bowl linebacker was activated off injured reserve after undergoing early-season foot surgery.
+Deion Jones' status is still a mystery, though the Pro Bowl linebacker was activated off injured reserve after undergoing early-season foot surgery.
 Coach Dan Quinn didn't commit to Jones playing Sunday against the Cowboys, and Jones only said he was "close" when asked how he felt.
 It wouldn't be a surprise to see the Falcons take an extra cautious approach and keep Jones inactive this week. -- Vaughn McClure

 Carolina Panthers

-Wide receiver Torrey Smith worked on the side for the first time since injury his knee a month ago, but he appears at least another week away from returning to the lineup.
-While he's been out, first-round draft pick DJ Moore and Curtis Samuel have played well, so the team isn't rushing Smith back.
-Smith said had this been the playoffs his rehab would have been more aggressive. -- David Newton
+Wide receiver Torrey Smith worked on the side for the first time since injuring his knee a month ago, but he appears at least another week away from returning to the lineup.
+While he has been out, first-round draft pick DJ Moore and Curtis Samuel have played well, so the team isn't rushing Smith back.
+Smith said that had this been the playoffs, his rehab would have been more aggressive. -- David Newton

 New Orleans Saints

-Left tackle Terron Armstead appears likely to miss some time with what the Saints have listed as a shoulder injury (the NFL Network reported he'll miss 3-4 weeks with a pectoral injury, but that has not been confirmed).
+Left tackle Terron Armstead appears likely to miss some time with what the Saints have listed as a shoulder injury (the NFL Network reported that he'll miss three or four weeks with a pectoral injury, but that has not been confirmed).
 Regardless, Armstead seems unlikely to play Sunday vs. the Eagles, which is a big blow since he has been playing at an All-Pro level this year.
 The good news is that the Saints have a reliable veteran backup in Jermon Bushrod, and the rest of their loaded offensive line has been playing great as well. -- Mike Triplett

 Tampa Bay Buccaneers

-Linebacker Lavonte David has a sprained MCL and a source told ESPN that he "could miss some time," although nothing has been decided yet.
+Linebacker Lavonte David has a sprained MCL, and a source told ESPN that he "could miss some time," though nothing has been decided yet.
 He did not practice Wednesday, but when he left the game Sunday against the Redskins, he returned in the fourth quarter to play through the injury and was surprisingly effective against Adrian Peterson.
 "That just goes to show that most people can't grasp what adrenaline does in a game," coach Dirk Koetter said.
 Defensive end Vinny Curry (ankle), offensive tackle Demar Dotson (knee/shoulder), safety Justin Evans (toe), wide receiver Chris Godwin (ankle), defensive end Carl Nassib and cornerback M.J.
 Stewart (foot) all missed practice. -- Jenna Laine

 NFC WEST